iusenenow/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 }
 ```

-We have created an Person class but it does not have any thing inside.
+We have created an Person class but it does not have anything inside.

 ### Class Instantiation